 ORDER XXXVII SUMMARY PROCEDURE ON NEGOTIABLE INSTRUMENTS

-RULE 1.
+[Rule 1.
 Application of Order.

-This order shall apply only to the High Court [, to the District Court, and to any other Civil Court notified in this behalf by the High Court].
+This order shall apply only to the High Court [, to the District Court, and to any other Civil Court notified in this behalf by the High Court].]

-RULE 2.
+Rule 2.
 Institution of summary suits upon bills of exchange, etc.

 (1) All suits upon bills of exchange, hundies or promissory notes may, in case the plaintiff desires to proceed hereunder, be instituted by presenting a plaint in the form prescribed; but the summons shall be in Form No.4 in Appendix B or in such other form as may be from time to time prescribed.

-(2) In any case in which the plaint and summons are in such forms, respectively the defendant shall not appear or defend the suit unless he obtains leave from a Judge as hereinafter provided so to appear and defend; and, in default of his obtaining such leave or of his appearance and defence in pursuance thereof, the allegations in the plaint shall be deemed to be admitted, and the plaintiff shall be entitled to a decree:
+(2) In any case in which the plaint and summons are in such forms, respectively the defendant shall not appear or defend the suit unless he obtains leave from a Judge as hereinafter provided so to appear and defend; and, in default of his obtaining such leave or of his appearance and defence in pursuance thereof, the allegations in the plaint shall be deemed to be admitted, and the plaintiff shall be entitled to a decree__

-(3) A decree passed under this rule may be executed forthwith.
+(3) A decree passed under this rule may be executed forthwith.]

-RULE 3.
+Rule 3.
 Defendant showing defence on merit to have leave to appear.

 (1) The Court shall, upon application by the defendant, give leave to appear and to defend the suit, upon affidavits which disclose such facts as would make it incumbent on the holder to prove consideration, or such other facts as the Court may deem sufficient to support the application.